AWS-Terraform-Projects/terraform-template/README.md

 #### Initialize Terraform using S3 as the remote backend
 > To intialize Terraform using S3 as the remote backend, edit the `backend_s3.hcl` file, replacing the below properties:
 >
-> bucket = "S3 bucket name"
+> - bucket = "S3 bucket name"
 >
-> key    = "Path to the terraform.tfstate"
+> - key    = "Path to the terraform.tfstate"
 >
-> region = "AWS region where this bucket is located"
+> - region = "AWS region where this bucket is located"
 >
-> After the `backend_s3.hcl` file has been updated with the S3 bucket details, edit the `main.tf' file to use 's3' as the remote backend
+> After the `backend_s3.hcl` file has been updated with the S3 bucket details, edit the `main.tf` file to use 's3' as the remote backend.
+Please open the  `main.tf` file for instructions on how to do this
 >
 >
 > Now run the below command to initialize S3 with the terraform state files: